-- A checklist for each deliverable is available on DEVELOPedia - The current DEVELOP template was used (all templates on DEVELOPedia). - The template font and formatting is intact, especially if your team used Google Docs to collaborate on the text. - The file is named correctly. - File nomenclature: YearTerm_Node_Team_Deliverable_Draft - Ex.
-2017Spring_JPL_ArizonaAg_TechPaper_FD - Ex.
-2017Spring_UGA_EasternIndiaEcoll_WebsiteImage - Use this for EVERYTHING! (all deliverables and any separate attachments) - o Tips: - Term: 2017Spring - Nodes: ARC, AZ, FC, GSFC, ID, IRI, JPL, LaRC, MCHD, MSFC, NCEI, UGA, WC - Versions: RD rough draft, FD final draft - Acronyms are spelled out in the abstract as well as the first time used below the abstract in the actual body of text. - There are no citations in the abstract. - Earth observations and/or Earth Observing System terms were used correctly (no they are not interchangeable!)
-EO is the full suite of sensors, EOS is a smaller, specific subset. - Consistent style is used throughout the file for imagery borders, headers, etc. (i.e. all images have matching border styles or no borders). - Century Gothic font is used. - Presentations use a minimum of size 14 font, 18-20 is ideal. - Posters use a minimum of size 16 font for captions and 24 for main text. - The poster layout selected highlights the project's results well. - Methodologies/images/captions/legends are not saved as an image.
-The Project Coordinators must be able to edit all facets of the poster, presentation, tech paper, etc.

-- If the project is a continuation, the deliverable includes credit and acknowledgement to previous team members and contributors. - Affiliation for all team members is the DEVELOP location (ex.
+- A checklist for each deliverable is available on DEVELOPedia - The current DEVELOP template was used (all templates on DEVELOPedia). - The template font and formatting is intact, especially if your team used Google Docs to collaborate on the text. - The file is named correctly. - File nomenclature: YearTerm Node Team Deliverable Draft - Ex.
+2018Sum\JPL\ArizonaAg\TechPaper\FD - Ex.
+2018Sum\GA\EasternIndiaEcoll\WebsiteImage - Use this for EVERYTHING! (all deliverables and any separate attachments) - o Tips: - Term: 2018Sum - Nodes: AL, ARC, AZ, CO, GA, GSFC, ID, JPL, LaRC, MA, MSFC, NC, VA - Versions: RD rough draft, FD final draft - Acronyms are spelled out in the abstract as well as the first time used below the abstract in the actual body of text. - There are no citations in the abstract. - Earth observations and/or Earth Observing System terms were used correctly (no they are not interchangeable!)
+EO is the full suite of sensors, EOS is a smaller, specific subset. - Consistent style is used throughout the file for imagery borders, headers, etc. (i.e. all images have matching border styles or no borders). - Century Gothic font is used. - Presentations use a minimum of size 20 font. - Posters use a minimum of size 16 font for captions and 24 for main text. - The poster layout selected highlights the project's results well. - Methodologies, images, captions, and legends are not saved as an image.
+The Project Coordination team must be able to edit all facets of the poster, presentation, tech paper, etc. - If the project is a continuation, the deliverable includes credit and acknowledgement to previous team members and contributors. - Second/third term projects must create new original content for deliverables, and not just re-use the previous term's work. - Affiliation for all team members is the DEVELOP location (ex.
 DEVELOP Langley), not their current or previous university. - Due to Export Control restrictions at NASA, sharing of information must go through the proper channels.
-Work with your node's leadership before sharing data, methodologies, or deliverables with any non-NASA entity. - Center Leads and Science Advisors should review and approve prior to submitting to NPO Schedule time for this, because they are busy people!
+Work with your node's leadership before sharing data, methodologies, or deliverables with any non-NASA entity. - Center Leads and Science Advisors should review and approve prior to submitting to NPO - Schedule time for this because they are busy people!